 - Eleventh and Twelfth Grade – College Prep

 Professors will adjust difficulty levels for students on an individual basis within each class.

 Students are introduced to the basics of computer programming starting with the BASIC language.
 During the first week of the course, students learn how to set up simple programs, input data, and output using print statements.
 Students also learn some simple graphics and sound commands.
 During the second week, the students write their own programs using the tools learned from the first week.

-This course typically covers mechanics, including Newton’s Laws of motion, projectile motion, force, kinetic and potential energy, and conservation of energy and momentum.
-This course involves both lecture and lab work.
+In this course, students will learn the fundamentals of rocket and airplane flight.
+Topics include Newton’s Laws of motion, projectile motion, force, kinetic and potential energy, and conservation of energy and momentum.
+This course involves both lecture and lab work in which students build their own water bottle rockets to test the criteria for stable flight.
 Students use algebra to solve problems.